My Favorite Docker Setup for Django Development

 Then we mount our two volumes that we defined earlier into the image.
 I’m not including any information on how to create, store, and use your Postgres backups, but you have a persistent volume, so figure that out :).

-, you’ve seen before.
+The last directive, networks, you’ve seen before.
 We’re connecting our

-container to our backend
+database container to our backend network.
+Since nginx and database don’t

 share a network, they shouldn’t be able to see each other.

-section?
+But what about that env_file section?
 That allows you to specify environment

 variables in a separate file.
 If you don’t track this file in version control,